dani-banani/ComputingProject/README.md

   - Journal prompt user with questions like
   -What went well?
   -What could’ve gone better?
   -How are you feeling right now? (user can respond with emoji instead of word)
+- Shop for customization?